sevidmusic/Roady/README.md

 Layouts are not required, if none exist Roady will use it's own internally defined layout.

-Layouts define uniquely named sections to define the `html` structure of different Responses to a Request to a website.
+Layouts define uniquely named positions to structure the `html` rendered in Responses to a Request to a website.

 Layouts do not define styles, just structure.
 Styles should be defined by a Module.